philipomoigui/EcommerceMicroservices/README.md

 - Microservices
 - CQRS
 - PUB/SUB pattern
+- Clean Architecture

 and how to use container technologies like;
 - Docker
 - Docker-compose
 - Kubernetes (Not yet implemented)
+- Centralized Distributed Logging (using the ELK (Elastic search, Log stash, and Kibana) stack)

 # Table of contents